datacraft-dsc/DEPs/0/README.md

 ## Starfish

-Starfish is an open source developer toolkit for building applications and use cases with decentralised Data Supply Lines, available for multiple programming languages.
+Starfish is an open source developer toolkit for building applications and use cases with decentralised Digital Supply Lines, available for multiple programming languages.

 The core set of abstract operations in Starfish are defined in DEP4, however the specific library functions and patterns may vary based on the implementation language.